Tiramisioux/cinemate/README.md

 - Official HQ or GS camera
 - HDMI monitor or device (phone or tablet)

 _For recording, use a high speed NVME drive or [CFE Hat](https://www.tindie.com/products/will123321/cfe-hat-for-raspberry-pi-5/) by Will Whang.
-Drive needs to be formatted as NTFS and named "RAW"._
+Drive needs to be formatted as ext4 and named "RAW"._

 _CineMate Pi 5 is also compatible with [OneInchEye](https://www.tindie.com/products/will123321/oneincheye/) (Sony IMX 283) and [StarlightEye](https://www.tindie.com/products/will123321/starlighteye/) (Sony IMX 585) by Will Whang._